 If children do not complete their homework or it is of a poor standard, this will be completed during a Thursday lunchtime.
 If children do not complete home reading or forget to bring in their reading diary, they will spend Friday breaktime reading in a classroom.
 This is a good chance for the children to develop organisation skills and self-motivation before the increased homework expectations at secondary school.
 Please support them to do this by enabling them to have greater independence at home with managing homework and reading diaries.

 In Red Kites, we hope that all children will develop a love of reading.
 We have a wide variety of books in the library for children to read, and welcome books which are brought in from home.
 We ask that children read at least three times a week at home, for fifteen minutes or more, but hope to see more time spent reading.
 This needs to be recorded in the reading diary, which should be signed to confirm that the reading has taken place.
-I will be checking the reading diaries on a Friday each week, and will always respond to any comments left in there.
-A reward system is in place across Y5/6 in which children are entered into a raffle draw for reading at home (this must be recorded in their reading diary to get a raffle ticket).
+Reading diaries will be checked every Friday, so must be brought to school each week.
+A reward system is in place across Y5/6 in which children are entered into a half-termly raffle draw for reading at home (this must be recorded and signed by an adult in their reading diary to get a raffle ticket).
 They have the chance to select from a range of different books if they win the raffle.
 Please encourage your child to read regularly at home.
 Reading is critical for their learning in all areas of the curriculum.